thewh1teagle/shortcut/README.md

 ```
 3. Run it once. it will autostart on boot from then.

+Now you can customize it, I recommend edit using [VSCode](https://code.visualstudio.com/download)

 # Start on boot
 For starting shortcut at boot, execute
 ```console